-At Britax, our commitment to improving child safety through research, testing, design and community advocacy is unparalleled.
-We engineer all of our products to meet U.S. and Canadian Standards and make significant investments in advanced technology, research and development to deliver safe products families can depend on.
-We also continually enhance our products with new technologies, some of those technologies include:
+At Britax, we are committed to improving child safety through research, testing, design and community advocacy.
+We engineer all our products to meet U.S. and Canadian Standards and make significant investments in advanced technology, research and development.

 We also test our products both in our own crash-test facilities and through independent parties.

 At Britax, we are required to meet the following standards of regulatory agencies: